 It’s important to say that the desire for marriage hasn’t waned as the average age has risen.
 Those of us in the church are especially keen on marriage.
 I don’t have a single (double entendre intended here) friend who doesn’t want to be married.
 Literally.

 Added to the hike in age, the church has its own numbers problem.
 There are simply more women than men who attend church.
 A study by Pew Research shows that currently those who attend church at least once a week are composed of 43 percent men and 57 percent women.
 Of this group of people who attend church at least once a week, only 19 percent have never been married, 9 percent are widowed, and 12 percent are divorced or separated.
-The rest (60 percent) are married or cohabitating.
+The rest (60 percent) are married or cohabiting.
 There just aren’t a lot of single people at church in general.

 Additionally, the single people at church are disproportionately represented by women.
 Single Adult Ministry cites 23 percent of single women attend church regularly, while only 15 percent of single men attend regularly.